 Needles – Sharp needles are used for surface embroidery if you are using a tightly-woven fabric.
 If you are using a counted fabric, you can use a tapestry needle.
 The key is the eye of the needle needs to be large enough to accommodate the thread.
-Learn more about needles in this newsletter.
+Learn more about needles.

 Scissors – You need a good pair of scissors that will cleanly cut your threads.
-Learn more about scissors in this newsletter.
+Learn more about scissors.

 Hoops and Frames – Keeping your fabric taut in a hoop as you stitch will make your work lay nicer.
-There are many types available as discussed in this newsletter.
+Learn more about hoops, frames, and stretcher bars.

 Patterns – Many of us can remember working from an Aunt Martha’s transfer pattern.
 The Colonial Pattern Company in Kansas City has been making the Aunt Martha’s patterns since the 1930’s.
 Their designs have traditionally been days-of-the-week and cute motifs primarily used for tea towels and pillowcases.